attila-fazekas/kolibrium/docs/CONTRIBUTING.md

 # Get in touch

-If you have a question or comment, please [open an issue](https://github.com/attila-fazekas/kolibrium/issues/new).
+If you have a question or comment, please [start a new discussion](https://github.com/attila-fazekas/kolibrium/discussions/new?category=q-a).